Dave-Gilbert/rgen/README.md

 ## RGEN Searching for Students with particular Comments

-An interesting feature provided by rgen is the ability to search for students who have received a particular comment.
+An interesting feature provided by Rgen is the ability to search for students who have received a particular comment.
 This gives the grader a simple way to check consistency, or gain an understanding of who is struggling in the course with a particular concept.
 The "Find" option can be run from either the grading